Teaching Fellow, Course Director and Admissions Tutor for BA Theatre and Performance Studies

 ‘Mapping London’s Amateur Theatre Histories’ in Claire Cochrane and Jo Robinson (eds), The Methuen Handbook to Theatre History and Historiography (2019).

-During term time I have the following drop-in Office Hours:
+During term time in the 2020-21 academic year I have the following drop-in office hour:

 Please check on my door for any alterations to this weekly slot.
 Feel free to let me know via email if you intend to come to see me in my office hour.
 I'm also very happy to arrange meetings outside of this time slot.